TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 25/Matthew 25.33.md

 ---

-and he shall set the sheep on his right hand, but the goats on the left.
+He will set the sheep on his right hand, but the goats on the left.